 Oppo Reno2 F is the latest offering from the Chinese manufacturer that came along with its big brother Oppo Reno2.
 Both of them share many features, the primary being the look, which is quite elegant.
-However, the same is not true with the camera setup; the expensive version Reno2 inherits the shark-fin popup lens from the original version, the smaller one still carries the standard popup mechanism we saw in Oppo F11 series and many other mid-range setups of rival brands.
+However, the same is not true with the camera setup; the expensive version Reno2 inherits the shark-fin popup lens from the original version, the smaller one still carries the standard popup mechanism we saw in the Oppo F11 series and many other mid-range setups of rival brands.

 Let’s get to the review and see how it behaves in our real-life use.